Research ethics glossary

 SSH IDREC: The Social Sciences and Humanities Inter-Divisional Research Ethics Committee (SSH IDREC) is one of CUREC’s three subcommittees.
 It delegates part of its review responsibilities to ratified departmental research ethics committees (DRECs).

 straightforward ethical issues: These are issues that mean that the project is classed as of low or minimal risk.
-This often means that the research can be reviewed and approved without having to fill a full CUREC 2 application form or OXTREAD application.
 For more details see individual subcommittee process pages, accessed from the Where and how to apply page.

 See also complex ethical issues